HamiltonMultimedia/hello-world/README.md

 Please keep going!

 The further I go the more convoluted it gets.
-People around me are behaving kind strange.
+People around me are behaving kind of strange.
 I'm not quite sure why.
-I relly try to maintain a positive attitude and outlook on life.
+I really try to maintain a positive attitude and outlook on life.
 Maybe that's what's confusing to them?
 That's ok they don't have to understand me.
 I'm fine with being peculiar.
-My only concern is they respect me.
+My only concern is that they respect me.

 I've taken time to reflect on my earlier thoughts.
 Since then I've thought why should I concern myself with disrespectful people who are not trying to understand me?